cormullion/Karnak.jl/README.md

 | [![][docs-development-img]][docs-development-url] | [![Build Status][appvey-img]][appvey-url] |                                 |

 Karnak.jl is a small extension for the Luxor.jl package to help with drawing some graph-style diagrams.

+Karnak relies Graphs.jl for graph construction, and NetworkLayout.jl for graph layout.

-The focus is more on decorative and aesthetic uses.
+The focus here, unlike other graph visualization packaegs, is more on decorative and aesthetic uses.

 ## Warning